suzanne-lee/whos-that-pokemon-react-app/README.md

   - Add optional music/sound effects to enhance game play
 - Natural language processing
   - Guess Pokemon by saying the name out loud
-- Description mode
+- Text mode
-  - Rather than using images, users can guess the Pokemon with physical and non-physical descriptors of Pokemon
+  - Users can guess the Pokemon with physical and non-physical descriptors/facts, rather than images
 - Leaderboard
   - Allow users to save their stats to a public leaderboard